voxel51/fiftyone/docs/source/user_guide/export_datasets.rst

 Multitask image labels dataset
 ------------------------------

+The :class:`fiftyone.types.ImageLabelsDataset <fiftyone.types.dataset_types.ImageLabelsDataset>`
-The :class:`fiftyone.types.dataset_types.ImageLabelsDataset` type represents a labeled dataset consisting of images and their associated multitask predictions stored in `eta.core.image.ImageLabels format <https://voxel51.com/docs/api/#types-imagelabels>`_.
+type represents a labeled dataset consisting of images and their associated multitask predictions stored in `eta.core.image.ImageLabels format <https://voxel51.com/docs/api/#types-imagelabels>`_.

 Datasets of this type are exported in the following format: